 John is the great-great grandson of James B. Weaver (1833-1912).
 A member of Congress from Iowa, Weaver ran for president in 1892 as the candidate for the People’s Party (aka “The Populists”), a party that he helped found.
 (Weaver carried Kansas, Colorado, Nevada and Idaho, for a total of 22 electoral college votes, along with many majority black counties in the Deep South, who citizens supported the Populists because of their opposition to the doctrine of white supremacy championed by the Democratic Party) Weaver was also the editor of the Iowa-based Farmer’s Tribune.

 In his 1892 book, A Call to Action: An Interpretation of the Great Uprising.
 Its Sources and Causes, James B. Weaver warned: “Corporate feudality has taken the place of chattel slavery and vaunts its power in every state.”

 John wants to amplify the voices of rural America to make them heard.
-He says, “As Weaver wrote in A Call to Action, ‘As a rule, men and women in the private walks of life—the sufferers—are first to apprehend impending danger, and it is their sleepless energies which finally arouse the drowsy conscience of nations.’ ”
+He says, “As Weaver wrote, ‘As a rule, men and women in the private walks of life—the sufferers—are first to apprehend impending danger, and it is their sleepless energies which finally arouse the drowsy conscience of nations.’ ”

 “Throughout his life James Weaver was a steadfast champion of America’s farmers,” says John.
 “Today, the stories of people who live in our country’s small communities, native and non-native, are not being told.
 Both the independent media and the commercial media—social and televised—ignore an entire way of life.”